wjosefw/MLTiming/README.md

 ### Step 2: Create Virtual Coincidences
 - **Delay Pairs**: Use the `create_and_delay_pulse_pair` function, which requires the size of the time step and the maximum number of delay steps.
 This function creates pairs of pulses with known time delays for model training.
+### Step 3: Define Model
+- **Select Inputs**: We provide a range of functions and models that utilize waveforms as data inputs or compute features to optimize input size.
+For feature extraction, please use the `momentos` function, which requires the virtual coincidence array and the desired number of features to calculate.
+- **Choose a Model**: For initial testing, three distinct network architectures are available: a Multi-Layer Perceptron (MLP), a Convolutional Neural Network (CNN), and a KAN model.
+You can find these architectures in the `models.py` file.
+### Step 4: Train Models
+- **Execute Training Loop**: Leverage the predefined training loops to train the networks.
+This process will yield results for both the validation and testing sets at each epoch, allowing you to monitor the model's performance over time.
 ---

 ## **Key Features**